guillaumedavidphd/CitiBike_dataset/README.md

     - OverviewOfDailyTripsInOneWeek.html
     - OverviewOfHourlyTripsInOneDay.html
 To view those, one has to save the HTML files locally first and then open them in a web browser.
 The explanation of what they are is in the notebook.

+More information is available in the Jupyter Notebook.